Doncic leads streaking Mavericks to 102-98 win over Raptors

 Kristaps Porzingis had 18 points and seven rebounds to help Dallas win its fourth straight and 10th in 11 games.
-Tim Hardaway Jr. scored 16 off the bench for the Mavericks, who host NBA-best Phoenix on Thursday.
+Tim Hardaway Jr. scored 16 off the bench for the Mavericks, who will complete a home back-to-back against NBA-best Phoenix on Thursday.

-The Mavericks began this stretch ninth in the Western Conference.
-They’re now fifth, three games behind fourth-place Utah.

-Doncic, who had the 10th 40-point regular-season game of his four-year career, was pleased with how the Mavericks shared the ball but gave most of the credit for the recent streak to his team’s effort at the other end of the floor.

-Toronto had six double-figure scorers while using only seven players, with starters Gary Trent Jr. and Kham Birch sidelined by injuries.

-VanVleet’s 3-pointer gave Toronto a 96-95 lead with 1:55 to go, but Doncic put Dallas back ahead with a layup 10 seconds later.
+VanVleet’s 3-pointer gave Toronto a 96-95 lead with 1:55 to go.
+Doncic put Dallas back ahead with a layup 10 seconds later.
 After the Mavericks regained possession, Doncic hit a 27-footer behind the arc to beat the shot clock and give the Mavericks a 100-96 lead.

 The Raptors were shooting for the lead seconds later at 100-98.
 Chris Boucher’s 26-footer bounced off the rim, Dorian Finney-Smith grabbed a defensive rebound and Porzingis added two clinching free throws with 5.6 seconds left.